-Venue: University of Malta Valletta Campus
+Venue: Chamber of Commerce, Valletta

-Registration for this event is now closed.
+Registration is now closed.

 View the full list of speakers here.

 Welcome Address, Catherine Tabone, Executive Director, Valletta 2018 Foundation

 Address by Hon.
 Dr Deo Debattista, Parliamentary Secretary for Consumer Protection and Valletta 2018

 Address by Hon.
 Dr Owen Bonnici, Minister for Justice, Culture and Local Government

 0915 Session 1: Participation & Inclusion

 Assessing the relationship between community inclusion and space through Valletta 2018 cultural infrastructural projects, Dr Antoine Zammit